ayyush08/Xquiz-it/README.md

 # 🎈 Xquiz-it - Digital Quiz Platform

 **Xquiz-it** is an interactive digital quiz platform that allows users to take quizzes with multiple question types, get instant feedback on answers, and track their progress throughout.
-Built as part of a **GitHub Student Club** assigned project, Xquiz-it aims to provide an engaging and educational experience for quiz takers.
+Xquiz-it aims to provide an engaging and educational experience for quiz takers.

 ## ⛓️‍💥Features